inanimatestructure--/PhoneNumberList/README.md

     https://postal-codes.cybo.com/canada

-# After Windows, all you need to do is change the directory to the project folder so,
+# On Windows, all you need to do is change the directory to the project folder so,
     cd PhoneNumberlist

 # And run the below commands in Powershell.
 I'll make a bash file for linux and mac eventually.